ME-ICA/tedana/docs/faq.rst

     Use it with caution!

-    If you do find that the gist isn't working for an fMRIPrep version >= 20.2.1, please comment on https://github.com/ME-ICA/tedana/issues/717 and we will take a look at the problem.
+    If you do find that the gist isn't working for an fMRIPrep version >= 20.2.1, please comment on `Issue #717 <https://github.com/ME-ICA/tedana/issues/717>`_ (even if it's closed) and we will take a look at the problem.

 .. raw:: html